 Why Is My Chick Unable to Stand and Walk?

-Inability to walk is fairly normal for newly hatched chicks.
+The inability to walk is fairly normal for newly hatched chicks.
 However, you can get a real shock if you notice your baby chicks cannot stand and move around a couple of days after hatching.

 Many things make baby chicks unable to stand and walk.
 Vitamin deficiency, food poisoning, and diseases can make your chicks unable to stand and walk as usual.